Is it safe to travel to Sri Lanka during severe flooding?

 Can I cancel my holiday for a refund?

-As the Foreign Office has not warned against non-essential travel to Sri Lanka, there will be no special circumstances in place to be able to cancel a trip for a full refund.
+As the Foreign Office has not warned against non-essential travel to Sri Lanka, there will be no special circumstances in place to cancel a trip and receive a full refund.

 The conditions for cancelling your trip will be dependent on your holiday provider, so it’s best to contact them if you’re looking to postpone.